 - Amsterdam International Fashion Week: Amsterdam's semi-annual fashion week is the top event on the capital's fashion calendar, and its "off-schedule" events ensure plenty to see and do beyond the catwalk.
-While official Fashion Week events are for industry insiders only, Fashion Week DOWNTOWN puts on exhibitions, shows, launches, parties and more for the broader public.
+While official Fashion Week events are for industry insiders only, Fashion Week DOWNTOWN puts on exhibitions, shows, launches, parties, and more for the broader public.

 - Jumping Amsterdam: This annual Dutch equestrian tournament is sure to please hippophiles with its bevy of handsome horses and skillful riders.
 Top athletes in a number of horse sports return annually to compete before an enthralled audience in an intimate atmosphere; besides the competitions, horse shows, merchandise, food and drinks, musical entertainment, and special children's shows round out the event.

-- Paradiso Korendagen (Choir Days): The 26th edition of Paradiso's Choir Days features 140 different choirs for nearly 24 hours' worth of choral performances.
-The immense variety of the international choirs treats listeners to pop, jazz, folk, soul, world music and more.
-Tickets, at just € 2.50, are available at the door.
+- Paradiso Korendagen (Choir Days): Featuring 140 different choirs for nearly 24 hours' worth of choral performances, the immense variety of international choirs treat listeners to pop, jazz, folk, soul, and world music for a low price of admission; tickets are available for sale at the door or online.